fettesps/WanhaoDuplicator4S-Cura/README.md

 ## Addendum
 I highly recommend using OctoPrint if you have an extra Raspbery Pi lying around.
 You can download it at https://octoprint.org/download/.
 Once again you will want to download and install the X3G plugin at https://plugins.octoprint.org/plugins/gpx/.

+It's also worth noting that I've pretty much retired this printer as of 2023.
+So I would not expect any more updates on this repo.
+If you are interested in keeping it alive, feel free to fork it and create a pull request if you make any enhancements!

 ## References
 https://reprap.org/wiki/G-code